-The Company is committed to equal employment opportunities for qualified individuals with a known disability and provides reasonable accommodations in employment to any qualified individual with a disability.
+The Company is committed to equal employment opportunities for qualified individuals with a known disability.
+The Company also provides reasonable accommodations in employment where accommodation based on other protected grounds is required by applicable law.
 The Company provides and is ready and willing to discuss reasonable accommodations for any such individuals to allow for the performance of the essential functions of their jobs.